GM signs Man United deal day after marketing executive exit

 Earlier this year, GM announced efforts to save $2 billion over five years by pruning the number of ad agencies it uses.

 Chevrolet sold 2.48 million cars and trucks in the first six months of the year, and the U.S. market accounted for 42 percent of that total.
-GM is pushing to boost demand for the mass-market brand in China, Brazil and Eastern Europe, and other regions.
+GM is pushing to boost demand for the mass-market brand in China, Brazil, Eastern Europe and other regions.

+Appealing to consumers overseas was a big reason for the sponsorship deals with Manchester United, which set terms for its U.S. initial public offering on Monday.

 Alan Batey, GM’s North American vice president of sales, was named the interim head of GM’s marketing.
 The automaker declined to make him available for comment.

-Reporting by Ben Klayman, additional reporting by Paul Lienert and Deepa Seetharaman; Editing by Gary Hill and Matthew Lewis
+Reporting by Ben Klayman, additional reporting by Paul Lienert and Deepa Seetharaman; Editing by Gary Hill, Matthew Lewis and Muralikumar Anantharaman